raphaelouthier/raphaelouthier.github.io/content/asm/trk_0_set/index.md

 In this function, we want to skip every character in the set `{' ', '\r', '\n', '\t'}`.

 {{< alert >}}
-The reader may note that this function could be way shorter.
+The diligent reader may note that this function could be much shorter.
 We'll cover this in a moment.
 {{< /alert >}}

-## Assembly level.
+## Assembly level -o0

 Let's see what it looks like in `-o0` :